luapower/glue/glue.md

 There are also some limitations:

-  * when overriding, super's methods must be called with:
+  * when overriding, the super class must be referenced explicitly:
     * `<super_class>.<method>(self, ...)`.

 ------------------------------------------------------------------------------